Can a humble city pigeon become a trusted peacemaker and lift our spirits in ways we never imagined?

 We plan for long-term care and reassessments.
 Some birds may retire or be rehomed if they show distress.
 Ongoing reinforcement keeps ambassador skills sharp, making pigeons reliable community partners.

-Organizing events and programs that showcase avian ambassadors
+Organizing events and programs with avian ambassadors

 Partnering with schools, museums, and community centres